 The heavy lines in (Figure 3) indicate electrical connections or continuity.
 In rows 2 and 3, the heavy lines run from top to bottom; this indicates vertical continuity.
 In rows 1 and 4, the heavy lines that are connected by the light and dark horizontal lines indicate horizontal continuity.
-Please note that for rows 1 and 4, the lines on the left half of center are not connected to the lines on the right half of center.
 The horizontally connected holes are generally used for power and for ground connections while the vertically connected holes are usually used for general-purpose circuit connections.
 The spacing between the holes is standardized so integrated circuit (IC) components will fit nicely into the breadboard.
 Resistors and other components with flexible wire leads also fit nicely into the breadboard.